ipfs/in-web-browsers/ADDRESSING.md

 If no native protocol handler is available, redirect to path-based IPFS address at a gateway.
 The implementation should detect if a local IPFS node is available.
 In web browser contexts where a local IPFS node is present, use [subdomain gateway](https://docs.ipfs.io/how-to/address-ipfs-on-web/#subdomain-gateway) at `localhost`.
 If not, use public one such as `dweb.link`.

 In either case, leverage IPFS path support at a subdomain gateway.
-This will ensure gateway takes care of CID normalization into a DNS-safe form ([docs](https://docs.ipfs.io/how-to/address-ipfs-on-web/#subdomain-gateway)):
+This will ensure gateway takes care of CID normalization into a DNS-safe form ([docs](https://docs.ipfs.io/how-to/address-ipfs-on-web/#subdomain-gateway)).

+Native URI can be used for addressing:
+- immutable content:  `ipfs://{cid}`
+- mutable content behind IPNS record signed with a specific libp2p key: `ipns://{libp2p-key}`
+- mutable content behind human-readable DNSLink (DNS TXT record): `ipns://{fqdn}`

+Each type of URI can be mapped to specific URL and normalization behavior happening at a subdomain gateway:

 | Native URI                |  HTTP Gateway                         | Internal normalization done by HTTP Gateway        |
 | ----                      | ----                                  | ----                                               |